jhallen/joes-sandbox/editor-perf/readme.md

 |nano  |system hangs|
 |atom  |atom crashes: atom warns "may be unresponsive loading very large files"|

-JOE swaps large files to disk, so this is no problem for it.
+JOE and NVI swap large files to disk, so this is no problem for it.
 JOE's RSS is 65756 KiB when the huge file is loaded.
+NVI's is 2088!

 I'm amazed that Sublime Text is also able to load a 3 GB file.
 When loaded, Sublime's RSS is 1384944 KiB.
 Sublime is nicer than JOE in that it shows a